hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 embedded in immutable ROM or fuses due to security reasons, so it cannot be updated in this manner.

-The proposal of using multiple S-HBS keypairs for a single instance also generates questions as to how to establish that approach in existing public key infrastructures.
+The proposal of using multiple Stateful HBS keypairs for a single instance also generates questions as to how to establish that approach in existing public key infrastructures.
 For example, issueing multiple certificates adds the storage needs of the certificate material to the public key footprint.
 In order to